Updated: Sep 15

 Small brown spots will appear on the leaves of your plant.
 Eventually, that brown color matures to a light gray or white with the original dark spot in the center.
 These lesions might come together to cause large spots, and can make your plant lose its leaves.

-Solution: Be sure to rotate your crops and remove any weeds.
+Solution: Be sure to rotate crops and remove any weeds.
 Using the right fungicide might also help control this disease.

 TURNIP MOSAIC VIRUS (TUMV)